puavous/lmad1/BeforeInstanssi2026.md

 # How to prepare for the demo workshop at Instanssi 2026

+This year the Instanssi demo workshop is given by a team of 5 super competent instructors on behalf of whom I thus salute you.
 Most participants are Finns, but they'll do fine with these English instructions, I'm sure.
 We're inclusive, and gladly accept international participants.